On homology of linear groups over k[t]: Introduction

 \emph{Structure of the paper:} In \prettyref{sec:prelims}, we reduce to simply-connected absolutely almost simple groups. \prettyref{sec:building} recalls the necessary facts on Bruhat-Tits theory and Margaux's generalization of Soul{\'e}'s theorem.
-In \prettyref{sec:knudson} we extend the homology computations of Knudson to groups other than $SL_n$.
-Finally, in \prettyref{sec:fm}, we discuss the degree 3 case of the Friedlander-Milnor conjecture.
+In \prettyref{sec:knudson}, we extend the homology computations of Knudson to groups other than $SL_n$.

 \emph{Acknowledgements:} I have to apologize for the numerous gaps in previous versions of this work.
 I would like to thank Mike Hopkins for pointing out a critical error in an earlier version, and Christian Haesemeyer and Aravind Asok for pointing out problems with Knudson's injectivity argument in the rank two case.
 I also thank Aravind Asok, Christian Haesemeyer, Roy Joshua and Fabien Morel for many useful comments and their interest in the homotopy invariance question.